colemannugent/cookthebooks/README.md

 ```

 ## Implemented
-- Basic tranlation from the gnucash format to the ledger format
+- Basic tranlation from the GNUCash format to the ledger format
 - Memo lines for splits are preserved as comments
 - Unicode currency symbol support

 ## Not Yet Implemented
 - Scheduled transactions
 - Budgets
-- Slot parsing for splits
 - Cleared transactions

 ## Dependencies